-Hyperventilation is a breathing pattern disorder and can be simply defined as moving more air through the chest than the body can deal with.
+Hyperventilation is a breathing pattern disorder.
+It can be defined as moving more air through your chest than your body can deal with.

-- It affects between 10–30 percent of otherwise healthy people
+- It affects between 10–30% of otherwise healthy people.

 - Treatment involves breathing retraining and medication in some cases.

-Hyperventilation syndrome is the body’s way of signalling distress, and there are many triggers, involving physical, emotional and environmental factors:
+Hyperventilation syndrome is your body’s way of signalling distress.
+There are many triggers, involving physical, emotional and environmental factors.

-- For some, hyperventilation syndrome is an occupational hazard if their jobs involve a lot of speaking.
-(Actors, lawyers, telephonists).
+- For some, hyperventilation syndrome is an occupational hazard if their jobs involve a lot of speaking (eg, actors, lawyers, telephonists).

 - Dusty or noisy workplaces.